 They spend hours, days, weeks, and even months wrestling with God in prayer.
 That’s why Paul told Timothy to “study to show himself approved, a workman that needs not to be ashamed, rightfully dividing the Word of truth” (2 Timothy 2:15).

-Also, pastors often spend countless hours studying commentaries, memorizing and meditating on the Word, and seeking the face of God.
+Pastors often spend countless hours studying commentaries, memorizing and meditating on the Word, and seeking the face of God for divine revelation.

 The minister is commissioned to preach the “unsearchable riches of Christ” (Ephesians 3:8).
 Pastors can’t help but preach, and if they are not preaching, they are miserable.
 Jeremiah said, “but if I say, I will not remember Him, or speak any more in His name, then in my heart it becomes like a burning fire shut up in my bones, and I am weary of holding it in and I can not endure it” (Jeremiah 20:9).

 For those who are truly called to the ministry, even when you feel like quitting, the Word burns deep within you and you can’t hold it back!